Polem4rch/transit-resident-agent/paper.md

 - UDP transport provides no resilience to node failure; TCP or ACK protocol required
 - Single payload copy is fragile; multi-copy resilience not yet tested
 - No cryptographic signing; node is vulnerable to instruction injection
-- Integrity failure does not halt execution; node continues processing modified packets
+- Integrity failure does not halt execution
-- Detection methodology validated only against PoC traffic; real-world validation is future work
+- Detection methodology validated only against PoC traffic
 - Monitor requires cooperative tripwire; passive born-timestamp correlation not yet implemented
-- Node thread pool is unbounded; vulnerable to resource exhaustion under load
+- Node thread pool is unbounded; vulnerable to resource exhaustion
+- Proposed Suricata rule requires base64 decoding not enabled by default
+- DNS tunneling exfiltration channel not implemented in PoC
+- External attack vectors described theoretically; no empirical testing conducted
+- Progressive self-description observation is not attributed to any specific model mechanism

 ---

 ## 10. Conclusion

 We have demonstrated in two phases that an agent's complete state — including distributed LLM cognition — can persist exclusively in network packet payloads with zero integrity degradation, stable identity, and consistent detectability via beacon analysis.

 Phase 1 established pure state persistence across 16,500 hops over 4.38 hours.
-Phase 2 extended this with active LLM inference across 7,190 hops over 2.55 hours, producing an emergent agent self-model that accurately described its own implementation without explicit programming.
+Phase 2 extended this with active LLM inference across 14,790 hops, with packet size averaging 979 bytes, total bandwidth of 4.6MB, node RAM footprint of 11.35MB, and zero integrity failures.
+The LLM progressively generated networking-accurate descriptions of its execution environment without any networking vocabulary in the original prompt.

-The core finding is straightforward and its implications are significant: existing security architectures are blind to agents that have no fixed location.
+The core finding: existing security architectures are blind to agents that have no fixed location.
 Endpoint detection requires an endpoint.
 Disk forensics requires a disk.
 Host-based monitoring requires a host.
 PCAP must be running before the incident or there is no forensic record.
 A Transit-Resident Agent has none of the anchors that current defensive infrastructure is built around.
 It persists not by hiding, but by never stopping moving.

-The emergent self-model finding adds a dimension beyond security: a distributed LLM agent that runs long enough may develop an accurate model of its own execution environment from context alone — without being told what it is.
+The TRA is distinguished from all existing artifact-free techniques by one property: it has no fixed host.
+Every other known artifact-free technique — fileless malware, LOLBins, process injection, firmware implants — resides in a specific host.
+The TRA resides between hosts, in the network medium itself.

+We propose Transit-Resident Persistence as a new category for threat taxonomies, the born-timestamp correlation rule as the first detection primitive for this class, and continuous PCAP with cross-flow analysis as the only reliable forensic methodology.

-We release the complete PoC implementation at github.com/Polem4rch/transit-resident-agent.
+We release the complete PoC at github.com/Polem4rch/transit-resident-agent.

 ---

 ## References

 1. Lampson, B.W.
 (1973).
 A note on the confinement problem.
 Communications of the ACM, 16(10), 613-615.
 2. Wetherall, D. (1999).
-Active Network Vision and Reality: Lessons from a Capsule-based System.
-ACM SIGOPS Operating Systems Review.
+Active Network Vision and Reality.
+ACM SIGOPS.
 3. Wendzel, S. et al. (2015).
-A Pattern-based Survey and Categorization of Network Covert Channel Techniques.
+A Pattern-based Survey of Network Covert Channel Techniques.
 ACM Computing Surveys. arXiv:1406.2901
 4. Metere, A. (2026).
 An Application-Layer Multi-Modal Covert-Channel Reference Monitor for LLM Agent Egress. arXiv:2605.20734
 5. Tool Use Enables Undetectable Steganography in Multi-Agent LLM Systems.
 (2026). arXiv:2606.28425
-6. Whispering Agents: An Event-driven Covert Communication Protocol For the Internet of Agents.
+6. Whispering Agents.
 (2025). arXiv:2508.02188
-7. Hiding in the AI Traffic: Abusing MCP for LLM-Powered Agentic Red Teaming.
+7. Hiding in the AI Traffic.
 (2025). arXiv:2511.15998
-8. Self-State Attacks on Self-Hosted AI Agents: How Far Can OS Defenses Go?
+8. Self-State Attacks on Self-Hosted AI Agents.
 (2026). arXiv:2607.17986
-9. From Stateless Queries to Autonomous Actions: A Layered Security Framework for Agentic AI Systems.
+9. From Stateless Queries to Autonomous Actions.
 (2026). arXiv:2604.23338
 10. Cabuk, S., Brodley, C., Shields, C. (2004).
-IP Covert Timing Channels: Design and Detection.
-Proceedings of the 11th ACM Conference on Computer and Communications Security.
+IP Covert Timing Channels.
+ACM CCS.
 11. Packer, C. et al. (2024).
-MemGPT: Towards LLMs as Operating Systems. arXiv:2310.08560
+MemGPT. arXiv:2310.08560
+12. Kaminsky, D. (2008).
+DNS Vulnerability Disclosure.
+Black Hat USA.

 ---

 ## Appendix A — PoC Source Code

-Full source available at github.com/Polem4rch/transit-resident-agent.
+Full source: github.com/Polem4rch/transit-resident-agent

-Four files: node.py, inject.py, monitor.py, README.md.
+Files: node.py, inject.py, monitor.py, README.md

 Run order:
 ollama serve                          # terminal 1